mquandalle/meteor-jade/README.md

 input(type='text' $dyn=bind('value: value'))
 ```

 This package introduces the concept of using a dollar sign (`$`) in front of an attribute name as a shorthand for designating a dynamic attribute helper.

-These two examples are thus equivalent:
+These two examples are equivalent:

 ```jade
 div($attr)